 A few months ago, the field of GOP presidential candidates seemed absurdly crowded.
-And while there were once many candidates vying for the Republican primary nomination, Donald Trump is now the only one left standing, making him the presumptive Republican presidential nominee.
+And while there are still many candidates vying for the Republican primary nomination, the group is slowly, but surely, thinning out.
 And on the Democratic side, the primary race is down to former Secretary of State Hillary Clinton and Vermont Senator Bernie Sanders.
-See who has left the race in more detail, below.
+See who has left, or is rumoured to be leaving, the race in more detail, below.

-Moment of infamy: Going negative on Donald Trump seemed to hurt Rubio, as did a robotic moment in which Rubio repeated a canned attack on President Obama during a debate confrontation with New Jersey Gov. Chris Christie.
+Moment of infamy: Going negative on Donald Trump seemed to hurt Rubio, along with a robotic moment in which he repeated a canned attack on President Obama during a debate confrontation with New Jersey Gov. Chris Christie.

 Moment of infamy:Carson was renowned (and sometimes mocked) for his mild manner on the campaign trail.
 In various Republican primary debates, Carson joked about needing to be woken up and asked his fellow candidates to attack him instead when they went after each other.
 And, of course, there was this awkward debate introduction, when Carson didn't come onto the stage.

 Jeb Bush, Campaign Suspended February 20, 2016Republican presidential hopeful and former Florida Governor Jeb Bush has ended his presidential campaign, The New York Times reports.
 Bush came in at fourth place in the South Carolina Republican primary, earning 7.8% of the vote.
 Donald Trump, Ted Cruz, and Marco Rubio claimed the top three spots among the GOP hopefuls.
 Bush announced his campaign's suspension during a speech in South Carolina, saying that "the people of Iowa and New Hampshire and South Carolina have spoken, and I really respect their decision."